 So, let's get started!

-Before I begin with the top 15 list, it's better that you first get a good idea about what exactly podcast hosting is about so that you can set up proper expectations.
+Before I begin with the top 15 list, it's better to first get a good idea about podcast hosting so that you can set up proper expectations.

 The basic idea behind podcast hosting services is that they provide you with file hosting and RSS feed for your podcast.